 Fee relief or discounts are applied upon approval of a written application to the Kindlehill College of Teachers.
-This approval is issued to the school administration, who review the financial impact of the relief and pass this to college.
+This approval is issued to the Business Manager, who reviews the financial impact of the relief and passes this information to college.

 In order to provide a fair and equitable level of fee relief, all discounts are offered for a limited period.
 As many parents at the school commit to meet the fee payments for many years, fee relief is not offered at the point of enrolment at the school and can only be offered after a family has shown an ongoing commitment to their enrolment and school fees.

-2. To pay the fees via Direct Debit: Present a completed Ezidebit form with account details to the school administration.
-The school will set the direct debit schedule in January of each year, and provide a detailed schedule to parents, including dates and amounts.
-Direct Debit payments run from 1 February to 15 December in each school year, will 100% of fees due by 15th December of each school year.
+2. The school will manage the direct debit schedule with PaySmart in January of each year, and provide a detailed schedule to parents, including dates and amounts.
+Direct Debit payments run from 1 February to 20 December in each school year, with 100% of fees due by 15 December of each school year.

 Our collection process involves the following steps:

-Dishonoured direct debit payments incur a $9 fee set and charged by Ezidebit.
+- Dishonoured direct debit payments incur a $15 fee charged by PaySmart.
 Kindlehill does not receive this fee, and it is charged to the parent/guardian.

 This is to be provided as a written notice to the class teacher AND the school administration.
 Full fees are charged in lieu of notice.